tkoletsky1973/YieldLoop/docs/appendices/APPENDIX_H_GOVERNANCE_ADVISORY.md

 ### H.4.1 Definition

-The **Governor** role is a high-trust **advisory and support position** within the YieldLoop ecosystem.
+The **Governor** role is a high-trust, non-binding **advisory and support position** within the YieldLoop ecosystem.

-Governors are invited contributors who assist the platform through:
+Governors are invited contributors who may assist the platform through:
-- Strategic input
+- Strategic input and critique
-- Design critique
+- Risk review and adversarial thinking
-- Education and onboarding
+- Education and onboarding support
-- Partnerships and outreach
+- Partnerships and outreach assistance
-- Community support
+- Community support and coordination

-Governors do not control the platform.
+Governors do not control the platform and do not represent YieldLoop unless explicitly authorized in writing.

 ---